Last Updated on October 4, 2023 by Editorial Team

 Presenting an interesting activity that includes acting and reading like never before!
 This activity focuses on adding a creative edge to the shared reading sessions.

-- To conduct this activity, ask students to take any story which has characters
+- To conduct this activity, ask students to take any story that has characters

 - Allow them the freedom to choose the story on their own